inikulin/publish-please/README.md

  - **prePublishScript** - Specifies command that will be run before publish (e.g. `npm test`).
 Use it for builds and tests.
 Default: `npm test`.
  - **postPublishScript** - Specifies command that will be run after successful publishing.
 Use it for release announcements, creating a GitHub release, uploading binaries, etc. Default: `` (no command).
+ - **publishCommand** - Specifies publishing command which will be used to publish the package.
+Default: `npm publish`.
  - **publishTag** - Specifies tag with which package will be published.
 See [npm publish docs](https://docs.npmjs.com/cli/publish) for more info.
 Default: `latest`.
  - **confirm** - Ask for the confirmation before publishing.
 Default: `true`.